What is the ideal ratio for fat loss?

 If a strong and curvy/thin body is your ideal body, then lifting weights and healthy eating is the ticket.
 Check out my female guide to hypertrophy and my free nutrition ebook to learn some of the basics of starting a fitness lifestyle.

-Let me know what your thoughts on this post are by commenting below.
+Please let me know what your thoughts on this post on Female Fat Loss Simplified (With Sample Eating Plan) are by commenting below.